 Caldwell University enrolls approximately 2,300 full-time, part-time, and graduate students.
 Fully qualified faculty members, small class sizes, and a 13:1 student-faculty ratio provide close, personal attention.

-Caldwell students participated in building churches in Belize and have also traveled to Appalachia to repair and build homes for the needy.
-On our annual Service Day, classes are cancelled as the students, faculty, and staff provide assistance at various locations in New Jersey.
+Caldwell students participated in building churches in Belize and have traveled to Appalachia to repair and build homes for the needy.
+On our annual Service Day, classes are canceled as students, faculty, and staff provide assistance at various locations in New Jersey.
 Whether it means helping local food banks, painting classrooms in a local Catholic school, or providing companionship to the elderly, the spirit of Caldwell University is spread far and wide on Service Day.

-Through these inspiring events, Caldwell University students gain life-altering experiences and lessons of gratitude while kindling friendships, as this small campus takes big steps to change the world around them.
+Through these inspiring events, Caldwell University students gain life-altering experiences and lessons of gratitude while kindling friendships as this small campus takes big steps to change the world around them.

-At Caldwell approximately 90% of our full-time undergraduate students receive some form of financial aid.
+At Caldwell, approximately 98% of our full-time undergraduate students receive some form of financial aid.
 Our financial aid counselors work with you to meet your needs and make your Caldwell experience an affordable one.
 Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $1,000–$5,000.
 Talented students may also qualify for scholarships in art, music, and athletics.

 In addition to need-based grants a student might receive from the federal or state government, Caldwell offers its own need-based grant program for students with financial need.
-These grants run up to $15,000 per year.
+These grants run up to $25,000 per year.

 Caldwell University offers one of the lowest combined tuition, fees, room, and board of New Jersey’s private colleges and universities.
 Combined with our financial aid offerings, Caldwell often has a lower price than many public institutions.